 We will leave the vineyards behind and take a narrow, back road to follow the meanders of river Nive that will take us all the way to our next stop.
 Built on the top of the hill village of Bidarray with its pink sandstone romanesque church.

-Then, we will continue our journey to quaint village with cobblestone streets and houses decorated with garlands of red peppers.
+Then, we will continue our journey to a quaint village with cobblestone streets and houses decorated with garlands of red peppers.
 That’s right!
-We have just arrived to Espelette!
-This blindingly colorful town has gained fame for these small chilies that were brought from South America in 16th century and has gradually replaced black pepper in the Basque cuisine.
+We have just arrived in Espelette!
+This blindingly colorful town has gained fame for these small chilies that were brought from South America in the 16th century and have gradually replaced black pepper in the Basque cuisine.
 Armed with the knowledge about Piment d’Espelette we will get to try some of the local specialities and the pepper itself!

 Afterwards, we’ll sit down in the most authentic, local restaurant located in a 17th century building.
 We will try delicious, traditional recipes of French Basque cuisine kept in the family for 5 generations!

 Last but not least, we will drive to Ainhoa – considered one of the most stunning villages in France!
-We will wander down the streets soaking in the relax atmosphere of a Basque mountain village to finally reach The Church of Our Lady of the Assumption and enjoy a moment of reflexion while listening to gregorian chants.
+We will wander down the streets soaking in the relaxed atmosphere of a Basque mountain village to finally reach The Church of Our Lady of the Assumption and enjoy a moment of reflection while listening to Gregorian chants.
 Ainhoa is also a perfect place to discover the meaning of Basque Indiano House and observe some great examples of it.

 At the end of the day, you’ll be chauffeured back to San Sebastian crossing the border with Spain as the smugglers did back in the day.
 You will enjoy the Navarran landscape, having experienced the quintessence of French Basque Countryside!